-Israel's cabinet quietly signed off on 19 additional Jewish settlements in the occupied West Bank, then kept it classified for days.
-Some are brand-new recognitions; others are outposts that were illegal even under Israeli rules, now getting a state stamp.
-Within weeks, the government went further: issuing construction tenders for the E1 corridor that would physically sever the northern and southern West Bank, legalizing five more outposts with official settlement codes, and advancing plans for 9,000 units in occupied East Jerusalem.
+Within weeks, the government issued construction tenders for the E1 corridor, designed to physically sever the northern and southern West Bank, and legalized five more outposts with official settlement codes.
+It advanced plans for 9,000 units in occupied East Jerusalem.

 This is the story Israel's far-right coalition keeps trying to make irreversible: redraw the map one paved road at a time, until a Palestinian state becomes a slogan with no territory attached.
 The move has triggered a coordinated 14-nation condemnation, including major Western allies who now frame settlement expansion as a clear violation of international law.
 Yet Smotrich's response is defiant acceleration — turning December's recognitions into January's construction tenders and treating diplomatic pressure as noise to ignore.